YanivZalach/Vim_Config/README.md

 Vim-terminal 💻
   * A terminal emulator directly within Vim. compile code, and perform other terminal-related tasks without leaving your Vim environment.

+Hebrew Mode 🚀

+- A mode that support right to left written languages.
+This feature empowers you so you can use any Language in Nvim.

 ### Native Vim Key Bindings 🎮